Skip to main content

 warning

 Only self-hosted Palette or VerteX instances support using the System Private Gateway.
-Use the default PCG deployment option if you have NAT gateways or network firewalls between Palette and MAAS.
+Use the default PCG deployment option if you have NAT gateways or network firewalls between Palette and your compute environment.

 The following table explains the different use cases for when a PCG or a System Private Gateway is supported.